If you’re looking to add some oomph to your writing, these imagery examples are just what you need.

 Phew!
 Your head must be spinning from all these writing tips.

-But now you know how to use imagery to upgrade your skills and get the results you want.
+But now you know how to use imagery to upgrade your creative writing and get the results you want.

 The best way to become a master at writing different types of imagery is to practice.